ccjoel/js-pandemic/README.md

 A positive integer is called a palindrome if its representation in the decimal system is the same when read from left to right and from right to left.
-For a given positive integer K of not more than 1000000 digits, write the value of the smallest palindrome larger than K to output.
+For a given positive integer of not more than 1000000 digits, write the value of the next smallest palindrome.
-Numbers are always displayed without leading zeros.

 ### Example

-Number Given: `808`
+Number Given: `809`

 Output: `818`

-Number Given: `2133`
+Number Given: `2134`

 Output: `2222`

 ## Question 3

-Write a simple string compression algorithm.
+Simple string compression.

-If a character `ch` occurs `n > 1` times in a row, then it will be represented by `<ch><n>`.
+If a character occurs `n > 1` times in a row, then it will be represented by `<character><n>`.

 ### Example

-String Given: `aaaa`

-Output: `a4`

-String Given: `aaabaaaaccaaaaba`
+String Given: `aabaaaaccaaaaba`

-Output: `a3ba4c2a4ba`
+Output: `a2ba4c2a4ba`

-String Given: `abcd`
+String Given: `fghd`

-Output: `abcd`
+Output: `fghd`